Please note, this guidance only holds information relevant to research ethics in The City Law School.

 - To consider the ethical implications of research carried out in the CLS.
 Specifically, to consider research involving human participants, research involving identifiable personal data and research that may entail risk to the researcher.

-- To review and approve low-risk and medium-risk research ethics applications through a proportionate review process.
+- To review and consider whether to approve low-risk and medium-risk research ethics applications through a proportionate review process.

 - The CLS Research Ethics Committee is not responsible for considering the ethics of research that falls within the categories considered to be of ‘potential higher risk’ by the Senate Research Ethics Committee (SREC) Framework for Delegated Authority.
 This includes, but is not limited to: research that falls under the auspices of the NHS Research Ethics Service; research that involves participants who fall under the auspices of the Mental Capacity Act; research that involves participants who fall under the auspices of the Criminal Justice System; research involving animals, obscene or illegal material, sensitive subjects, intrusive procedures, the administration of drugs or other substances, participants who are unable to provide informed consent, the researcher travelling to countries where there is an active travel warning from the Foreign and Commonwealth Office.